hakonrossebo/migrating-existing-projects-to-current-version-of-elm/README.md

 # Migrating existing projects to current version of Elm

-> A community driven list helping coordinate the effort of upgrading Elm projects.
+> A community driven list helping coordinate the effort of upgrading (mostly unmaintained) Elm projects.

 > There are many Elm projects that has been created for previous versions of Elm.
 People learning/coming into Elm find many outdated projects that would be very useful to have running on the current version of Elm (0.17.1).
 By maintaining this and upgrading projects, I hope that we could help the Elm community having up-to-date code.

 >How can I contribute?
 * Find a project in this list and start contributing to the upgrade by creating pull requests and issues on the respective projects.
 Tips on upgrading here: [Upgrade howto links](#upgrade-howto-links).
 If you start upgrading a project, please submit an issue so that we can update the status in this list.
 * This list is not complete.
 If you know other projects that should be added/modified?
 Feel free to contribute to this list by either subitting issues or pull requests (see [List item template](#template)).